KevinHern/AI-Deployment-NodeJS/Image_Classification/README.md

 *NOTE: the image extension is an optional parameter.*

-The server returns a JSON containing the following format:
+The server returns a JSON with the following format:

 ```json